 The east coast of Malaysia is great to explore.
-However, with all the beautiful tropical islands it can be easy to forget that there is far more to explore here.
+However, with all the beautiful tropical islands, it can be easy to forget that there is far more to explore here.
 Like Kuala Terengganu!
 There are plenty of things to do in Terengganu, so it’s well worth a visit if you can spare the time.

 Kuala Terengganu is a city with over 250,000 people located towards the northern end of the east coast and close to the popular island of Redang.
-Many people do come through here just to go straight to Redang which is a shame!
+Many people that come through here just to go straight to Redang, which is a shame!
 There are many places to visit in Terengganu, making it worth a stopover even if you can only spend a night.

 Kuala Terengganu is in a pretty spot centred on a promontory on the South China Sea.
-It was a fishing village before oil was found here and now rapid development has lead to a great waterfront area.
+It was a fishing village before oil was found here.
+Now rapid development has lead to a great waterfront area.
 You’ll also find one of the best Chinatowns in Malaysia.
 This is also the best place in Terengganu for yummy food!
-The area is picturesque, with kampong-style stilt houses and some great food!
+The area is picturesque, with kampong-style stilt houses.

 And that’s not even mentioning the best aspect of this city – its friendly people.
 It’s the friendliest place I have been to in Malaysia and that’s saying a lot.

 If you are exploring the east coast of Malaysia, definitely add Kuala Terengganu to your list as there are plenty of interesting places in Terengganu to visit.

 Top 19 Best Things To Do In Kuala Terengganu, Malaysia

 Below are our suggestions for what to do in Kuala Terengganu.
 Note that the state of Terengganu has weekends on a Friday and Saturday.
 Opening hours to many of the interesting places to visit in Kuala Terengganu, Malaysia are limited or closed on Fridays.
-If you only have one day in this city, try to make it a different day.
+So if you only have one day in this city, try to make it a different day.

 Visit The Tengku Tengah Zaharah Mosque

-It’s pretty at any time of day but particularly beautiful at sunset when the traditional white, Moorish design looks spectacular against the setting sun.
+The mosque is pretty at any time of day, but it’s particularly beautiful at sunset when the traditional white, Moorish design looks spectacular against the setting sun.
 Definitely, a top place to visit in Terengganu.

 Explore Taman Tamadun Islam And The Crystal Mosque

-When you visit Kuala Terengganu, definitely take a look at Taman Tamadu Islam is publicised as the world’s first Islamic civilisation park.
+When you visit Kuala Terengganu, definitely take a look at Taman Tamadu Islam – the world’s first Islamic civilisation park.
 There are two parts to it.

-Zone A is the first part and it is free.
+Zone A is the first part.
+It is free.
 Here you can visit the Crystal Mosque pictured above.
 Made out of steel and glass, it is quite unique.
 It is named after the huge crystal chandelier in the main prayer hall.

 Zone B has an entry fee and is home to a series of miniature models of famous Islamic buildings from around the world such as Mecca’s Haram Mosque and India’s Taj Mahal.
 They are built to a scale between 1:17 and 1:22.
 There are also river cruises.

-It is located about 2.5 kilometres from central Kuala Terengganu and there are bus and taxi options.
+The mosque is located about 2.5 kilometres from central Kuala Terengganu and there are bus and taxi options.
 This is one attraction that should be on your list of Terengganu places to visit.

-It’s a fun place for a quick stroll and, below, you will find some Kuala Terengganu things to do that you can do while you are visiting.
+It’s a fun place for a quick stroll and, below, you will find some Kuala Terengganu things to do while you are there.

 Find Some Street Art